-Uranium reserves are a critical component of the Company's projected cash flow estimates that are used to assess the recoverable values of assets and to determine depreciation and amortisation expense.
+Uranium reserves are a critical component of the Company's projected cash flow estimates that are used to assess the recoverable values of relevant assets and to determine depreciation and amortisation expense.
+Estimates of uranium reserves also determine the life of mines, which in turn affect asset retirement obligation calculations.